EmilyStonelake/DataScience_2021/README.md

 To run:
 1. Download Heart Failure Prediction dataset “heart.csv” (originally downloaded from Kaggle: https://www.kaggle.com/fedesoriano/heart-failure-prediction).
-2. Open jupyter notebook "DataScienceAssessment" and check file path to ensure heart.csv file is read in correctly.
+2. Open jupyter notebook "DataScienceAssessment" and check file path to ensure "heart.csv" file is read in correctly.
-3. Run entire notebook, generating following outputs: import of pandas, NumPy, matplotlib, seaborn and SciKit learn libraries [5-10], correlation matrix, scatter matrix, graphical analyses of relationship between target variable heart disease and explanatory variables, 5 binary classification models (Logistic Regression, Naïve Bayes, KNearest Neighbors, SVC and Decision Trees), confusion matrix comparing model scores and ROC curves comparing each model.
+3. Run entire notebook, generating following outputs: import of pandas, NumPy, matplotlib, seaborn and SciKit learn libraries [5-10], correlation matrix, scatter matrix, graphical analyses of relationship between target variable heart disease and explanatory variables, generation of 5 binary classification models (Logistic Regression, Naïve Bayes, KNearest Neighbors, SVC and Decision Trees), generation of confusion matrix comparing model scores and ROC curves comparing each model.

-In my analysis, I found the best performing classification model for prediction of the target variable HeartDisease to be the Support Vector Machines (SVC) model, with a model score of 0.86 (2.d.p.) and an ROC AUC score of 0.92.
+In my analysis, I have found the best performing classification model for prediction of the target variable HeartDisease to be the Support Vector Machines (SVC) model, with a model score of 0.86 (2.d.p.) and an ROC AUC score of 0.92.

+However, future work would be required to further optimise the hyperparameters for each model to ensure optimal model performance.

 ## Acknowledgements:
 I would like to thank both Matt Williams and Chris Woods for their incredibly helpful tutorials.